In Excel 2010, the VARP function has been replaced by the VAR.P, which has improved accuracy.

 For example, if, during January and February 2012 the sales figures are 13,000 and 14,500 we can add these directly into the above function as follows:

 This gives the updated variance of 5,930,921.05.

-Further information and examples of the Excel Varp function can be found on the Microsoft Office website.
+Further details and examples of the Excel Varp function are provided on the Microsoft Office website.

-If you get an error from the Excel Varp Function, this is likely to be the #DIV/0! error:
+If you get an error from the Excel Varp Function, this is likely to be one of the following: